CraigKelly/dmk/README.md

 * _delOnFail_ - Optional, defaults to false.
 If set to true and the step fails, then `dmk` will delete all the step's output files.
 * _direct_ - Optional, default to false.
-If set to true, both stdout and stderr from the stepis written to the `dmk` process standard streams.
+If set to true, both stdout and stderr from the step is written to the `dmk` process standard streams.
 If set to false (the default), stdout and stderr are written in single blocks after the step completes (stdout is only written if `dmk` is running in *verbose* mode).
-  Note in *direct* mode (direct=True), step output may be intereaved with "normal" output when steps are running in parallel!
+  Note in *direct* mode (direct=True), step output may be interleaved with "normal" output when steps are running in parallel!
+* _abstract_ - Optional, defaults to false.
+If specified, the step is an "base step" and will never be executed (it's only to be used as a baseStep).
+See below.
+* _baseStep_ - Optional, defaults to empty.
+If specified, it must be the name of a step with `abstract: true`.
+In that case the step's properties will be based on the step given.
+See below.
+* _vars_ - Optional, defaults to empty dictionary.
+If specified, this must be a hash/dictionary with strings as both keys and values.
+The keys are treated as variables names with are replaced with their corresponding values.
+See below for variable details.

 The `res` subdirectory contains sample Pipeline files (used for testing), but a quick example would look like: